Leopard 2: Leopard 2PL

-The Leopard 2PL is a Polish modernized version of the Leopard 2A4, carried out in cooperation with Rheinmetall and the Polish Armaments Group (Polska Grupa Zbrojeniowa, PGZ).
-The Leopard 2PL MBT is primarily tasked with assault, maintaining territory, and supporting mechanized and motorized subdivisions with its onboard weapon systems in all weather conditions during the day and night.
-The main upgrades when compared to the Leopard 2A4 include modernization of the commander's and gunner's sight, additional ballistic modules on the turret, replacement of the hydraulic stabilization system with a new electric system, and new fire extinguishing and fire suppression systems.
+The Leopard 2PL is a Polish modernised version of the Leopard 2A4, carried out in cooperation with Rheinmetall and the Polish Armaments Group (Polska Grupa Zbrojeniowa, PGZ).
+The Leopard 2PL MBT is primarily tasked with assault, maintaining territory, and supporting mechanised and motorised subdivisions with its onboard weapon systems in all weather conditions during the day and night.
+The main upgrades when compared to the Leopard 2A4 include modernisation of the commander's and gunner's sight, additional ballistic modules on the turret, replacement of the hydraulic stabilisation system with a new electric system, and new fire extinguishing and fire suppression systems.

-The upgrade included a new commander's control and monitoring system, the installation of an auxiliary power unit (APU), a new turret stowage compartment for crew equipment, the modernization of its main gun to use new types of programmable ammunition, and the integration of day/night rear camera for drivers.
-Included are customized towing vehicles due to the increased weight of the upgraded tank.
+The upgrade included a new commander's control and monitoring system, the installation of an auxiliary power unit (APU), a new turret stowage compartment for crew equipment, the modernisation of its main gun to use new types of programmable ammunition, and the integration of day/night rear camera for drivers.
+Included are customised towing vehicles due to the increased weight of the upgraded tank.
 The upgraded 2PL version is in service with the Polish Land Forces.
 Of the Leopard 2A4s from the first (128) and the second (14) batches, 24 have been upgraded to Leopard 2PL standard.
 The rest will be upgraded to the 2PLM1 standard.